cs-uob/COMS20012/docs/exercises/Exercice 8.md

 5. What are inter-process and intra-process communications?

-6. If you wanted to innovate in the implementation of virtual pages, would x86 architecture or MIPS architecture be more advantageous?
+6. If you wanted to innovate in the implementation of virtual pages, would x86 architecture or MIPS architecture be more advantageous? (this is a reseacrh based paper and is NOT examinable)

 7. What is a page fault?